 - Advance understanding of disease-related protein networks

 - Become an unmatched global partner in protein research

-The Center comprises a wide range of expertise and skills within its research programs spaning disease systems biology, proteomics, high throughput protein production and characterisation, chemical biology, disease biology, and protein therapeutics.
+The Center comprises a wide range of expertise and skills within its research programs spanning disease systems biology, proteomics, high throughput protein production and characterisation, chemical biology, disease biology, and protein therapeutics.

-The center contributes to the progress of translational research within medicine and provide fundamental insights which can be used to promote drug discovery and development.
+The centre contributes to the progress of translational research within medicine and provides fundamental insights which can be used to promote drug discovery and development.

 More detailed descriptions of the research conducted at Novo Nordisk Foundation Center for Protein Research see the overview of all CPR Research groups.